Western Schism: Council of Constance

-In 1414, Council of Constance was convened by the Pisan pope John XXIII to resolve the schism once and for all.
+In 1414, the Council of Constance was convened by the Pisan pope John XXIII to resolve the schism once and for all.
 The council was also endorsed by the Roman pope Gregory XII, giving it greater legitimacy.
 On 6 April 1415, the council issued Haec sancta, stating that the council is the Church's highest governing body and has the authority to remove popes.
 Haec sancta is today considered invalid by the Catholic Church, on the basis that Gregory XII was the legitimate pope at the time and the decree was passed by the council in a session before his confirmation; further, since it was not used to remove him, it was not actually used to remove the pope.

 The council, advised by the theologian Jean Gerson, secured the resignation of Gregory XII and the detention and removal of John XXIII.
-The Avignon antipope Benedict XIII, who refused to step down, was excommunicated on 27 July 1417, having lost all his supporters in the process.
-The Council elected Pope Martin V in 1417, essentially ending the schism.
+The Avignon Benedict XIII, who refused to step down, was excommunicated on 27 July 1417, having lost all his supporters in the process.
+The Council elected Martin V in 1417, essentially ending the schism.

-Benedict XIII, recognized by King Martin of Aragon in 1397, chose to ignore pleas for his resignation.
+The Avignonian Benedict XIII, recognized by King Martin of Aragon in 1397, chose to ignore pleas for his resignation.
 Benedict died 23 May 1423: to succeed him three cardinals elected Gil Sanchez Munoz y Carbon as Clement VIII.
 Clement VIII resigned in 1429 and recognized Martin V.